kryptokinght/Nodejs-tutorials/README.md

 The wrapping function returns `module.exports`.
 Its always suggested to change `module.exports` rather than its alias `exports`.
 Any change made to the reference of alias doesn't affect `module.exports`. <br/>
 For example if we change `exports` by assigining a new object to it `exports = {a: 1}` then `module.exports` remains unaffected. <br/>

 **Global Object in Node** : This example file [global.js](Module/global.js) shows the global object by printing it to the console.
 The functions setTimeout, setImmediate ... are properties of `global` object.
-This means that using setTimeout is same as using `global.setTimeout` .
+This means that using setTimeout is same as using `global.setTimeout` . <br/>

+`require() ` is a function that takes the module name or path and returns the exports object.

 ## Buffer
 Buffer is a low level data structure that stores sequence of binary data.
 Buffers are useful when we have to read an image, audio, video, compressed, or any other file from a stream.
 The bytes from these kind of files are stored inside the Buffer data structure.<br/>